OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Preparing and Casting Spells

-The Druid table shows how many spell slots you have to cast your spells of 1st level and higher.
+The Druid table shows how many spell slots you have to cast your druid spells of 1st level and higher.
 To cast one of these druid spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
 When you do so, choose a number of druid spells equal to your Wisdom modifier + your druid level (minimum of one spell).
 The spells must be of a level for which you have spell slots.